-Cornell University launches study into Finger Lakes Riesling
+Cornell University is conducting a detailed study into Finger Lakes Riesling.

 Researchers in the terroir-defining project have designated two test sites each on Seneca, Keuka and Cayuga lakes.